horsehour/horsehour.github.io/blog/index.md

 keywords: Machine Learning, Artifical Intelligence, Statistics, Blog, Research
 ---

-I bought [horsehour.com][horsehour]{:target="_blank"} in March 2013,
+I purchased [horsehour.com][horsehour]{:target="_blank"} in March 2013,
 but did not use it until May 2017.
 To keep a track of my random thoughts on research and programming, I set up this Jekyll-based blog and host it on GitHub.
 I prefer taking notes with $\rm \LaTeX $, because of its excellent rendering quality of complex mathematical equations.